samsungsamiio/samsungsami.io/source/sami/native-SDKs/python-SDK.md

 Once you have installed the required libraries, add the scripts to your project.

+## Usage

-For a more complete list of examples, see our demo application at [https://github.com/samsungsamiio/sami-python-demo](https://github.com/samsungsamiio/sami-python-demo).
+The easiest way to start using the SAMI Python 2 SDK is to look at our demo application at [https://github.com/samsungsamiio/sami-python-demo](https://github.com/samsungsamiio/sami-python-demo).

 ## More about SAMI